The Twin Dragons Series: Dragon's Blood - Book cover

 I hop through the large part of the cave and disappear into my magic and mist my way to my bed.
 Once I solidify into a human form, I pull back my covers and slide in, naked.

-I slide in deep, pulling the blankets in tight and pulling down my pillow.
+I burrow deep, pulling the blankets tight and fluffing my pillow.

 I get comfortable and then try to slow my racing heart.